Kevinjchang98/Game-of-Ur/README.md

 Only one piece can occupy a tile at a time.
 If it's a tile in the middle set of tiles, one player landing on another player's piece will cause the landed-on piece returning back to the start (off the board).

+If you land on a tile with a rosette, you're allowed to roll and take another turn.

 An exact roll is needed to move a piece off the board at the end; e.g., if you are 1 tile away, you cannot move your piece off the end until you roll exactly a 1.